-This week, Brown was interviewed on the “New Way” podcast as part of its miniseries on technology because being open to innovation in technology, not just new ways of thinking, is important to sustaining such “a space of diverse learning, diverse thought, diverse people and walks of life.”
+Brown was recently interviewed on the “New Way” podcast as part of its miniseries on technology because being open to innovation in technology, not just new ways of thinking, is important to sustaining such “a space of diverse learning, diverse thought, diverse people and walks of life.”

 Brown’s conversation with the Rev. Sara Hayden, host of this podcast sponsored by 1001 New Worshiping Communities, spanned two episodes.
-The first debuted on Thursday and covers what Hayden described as “the kind of attention it takes to welcome wisdom in the room, the role curiosity plays in transformative spaces” and how the people in Faith Studio “sort out the role religious traditions may play in their story.”
+The first covers what Hayden described as “the kind of attention it takes to welcome wisdom in the room, the role curiosity plays in transformative spaces” and how the people in Faith Studio “sort out the role religious traditions may play in their story.”

 “We’re big on conversation, short on preaching,” said Brown, who described herself not as the pastor but as a “community steward,” more participant than authority figure.

 “There’s a level of disappointment that people are experiencing when they’ve spent their life doing this thing in a particular way and it’s not working for them, but they’re scared to say that it’s not working for them.
 What I’m finding a lot of the times, it’s not the God thing that’s not working.
 It’s the traditions and the rules and things that have been set up … that’s not working.
 But it’s very difficult for people to separate tradition from theology,” said Brown.